Quick clarifications for institutional evaluation and monitoring discussions.

 - Monitoring-first outputs with structured review reports (audit-style evaluation)

-Think of it as a hedge-fund-grade operating layer that connects research discipline,
+Think of it as a governed control layer that connects research discipline, repeatable

 Important: the preview is strictly observation-only.
 No execution access, no proprietary